Kansas City Nursing Home Fall Attorneys

 In many cases, the nursing home (or similar facility) is legally responsible for falls that occur on its premises.
 If you can prove that the nursing home or its staff failed to properly care for your loved one or failed to take the necessary measures to prevent falls from occurring, you could have a case against the facility.

 In certain instances, you could have a claim against an individual caregiver or even a third-party manufacturer or distributor of defective equipment or devices.
-It is important that you work with a highly experienced and knowledgeable attorney—like those at the Law Office of Tom Wagstaff Jr.—who can identify the liable party/parties and seek full compensation for your damages.
+It is important that you work with a Kansas City nursing home fall attorney—like those at the Law Office of Tom Wagstaff Jr.—who can identify the liable party/parties and seek full compensation for your damages.

 When to Hire a Nursing Home Fall Attorney